mohamadshawabkeh/storefront/vite-project/READMELAB37.md

 2. Chooses a category and sees a list of products.
 3. Clicks "Add to Cart" on any product.
 4. Sees a list of all products in the <SimpleCart /> side menu.
-5. Clicks the delete button on an item to remove it.
-6. The cart total in the header updates.
+5. The cart total in the header updates.

 ## How to Run